ska-telescope/ska-react-webapp-skeleton/README.md

 This project is intended to act as a skeleton for any SKA developer looking to make a React based web application.

 It includes tools for linting, code formatting, and testing which are easily integrated into various IDEs.
-It also includes modular federation, exposing the ExampleComponent, which can be imported into other applications.
+It also includes modular federation, exposing the Wrapper, which can be imported into other applications.

 ### Requirements